Deep $\Pi^0_1$ Classes: Background

-A \emph{order function} is a function $h: \N \rightarrow \N$ that is non-decreasing and unbounded.
-Given an order~$h$, the \emph{inverse of~$h$}, denoted $h^{-1}$ is the order function defined as follows: For all~$k$, $h^{-1}(k)$ is the smallest $n$ such that $h(n) \geq k$.
+An \emph{order function} is a function $h: \N \rightarrow \N$ that is non-decreasing and unbounded.
+Given an order function~$h$, the \emph{inverse of~$h$}, denoted $h^{-1}$ is the order function defined as follows: For all~$k$, $h^{-1}(k)$ is the smallest $n$ such that $h(n) \geq k$.
 Note that $h^{-1}$ is computable if~$h$ is.

 We adopt standard computability notation: $\leq_T$ denotes Turing reducibility, $\leq_{tt}$ denotes $\tt$-reducibility, $A'$ is the Turing jump of~$A$ (and $\emptyset'$ denotes the jump of the zero sequence).
 Throughout the paper, when an object~$A$ has a computable enumeration or limit approximation, we use the notation~$A[s]$ to denote the approximation of the object at stage~$s$.
 Moreover, if $A$ contains several expressions that have a computable approximation, the notation~$A[s]$ means that all of these expressions are approximated up to stage~$s$.
 For example, if $T$ is a tree and~$f$ is a function, both of which have computable approximation, $T_{f(n)}[s]$ is equal to $(T[s])_{f(n)[s]}$.